kelsey-ek/of7azure/GUIDE/Split_modules.md

 ### 1.1 Install docker

-Use two containers(work as seperate VMs) for installing OpenFrame for each.
+Use thee containers(work as seperate VMs) for installing OSC, Batch and Tibero for each.

 Hostname should be different for each, but username should be the same.
 (When you check the spool, username should be the same for checking it.)